juanxo90/MAGCPD/README.md

 c) Fractal parameters.

-d) Selection interactive of the wavenumber range.
+d) Interactive selection of the wavenumber range.

 e) Thermal parameters for the temperature profiles.